Starling: Distribution, habitat and movements

 Starlings inhabit a wide range of habitats from the Arctic Circle to the Equator.
-In fact, the only habitat they do not typically occupy is the driest sandy deserts.
-The family is naturally absent from the Americas and from large parts of Australia, but is present over the majority of Europe, Africa, and Asia.
+The only habitats they do not typically occupy are very dry sandy deserts.
+The family is naturally absent from the Americas and from large parts of Australia, but it is present over the majority of Europe, Africa, and Asia.
 The genus Aplonis has also spread widely across the islands of the Pacific, reaching Polynesia, Melanesia, and Micronesia (in addition one species in the genus Mino has reached the Solomon Islands).
 Also, a species of this genus is the only starling found in northern Australia.

 Asian species are most common in evergreen forests; 39 species found in Asia are predominantly forest birds as opposed to 24 found in more open or human modified environments.
 In contrast to this, African species are more likely to be found in open woodlands and savannah; 33 species are open-area specialists compared to 13 true forest species.
 The high diversity of species found in Asia and Africa is not matched by Europe, which has one widespread (and very common) species and two more restricted species.
-The European starling is both highly widespread and extremely catholic in its habitat, occupying most types of open habitat.
+The European starling is both highly widespread and extremely eclectic in its habitat, occupying most types of open habitat.
 Like many other starling species, it has also adapted readily to human-modified habitat, including farmland, orchards, plantations, and urban areas.

 Some species of starlings are migratory, either entirely, like Shelley's starling, which breeds in Ethiopia and Somaliland and migrates to Kenya, Tanzania, and Somalia, or like the white-shouldered starling, which is migratory in part of its range, but is resident in others.

 The European starling was purposely introduced to North America in the 1870s through the 1890s by multiple acclimatisation societies, organizations dedicated to introducing European flora and fauna into North America for cultural and economic reasons.
 A persistent story alleges that Eugene Schieffelin, chairman of the American Acclimatization Society, decided all birds mentioned by William Shakespeare should be in North America, leading to the introduction of the starling to the U.S.; however, this claim is more fiction than fact.
 While Schieffelin and other members of the society did release starlings in Central Park in 1890, the birds had already been in the U.S. since at least the mid-1870s, and Schieffelin was not inspired to do so by Shakespeare's works.

-Behaviour

-The starlings are generally a highly social family.
-Most species associate in flocks of varying sizes throughout the year.
-Murmuration describes the flocking of starlings, including the swarm behaviour of their large flight formations.
-These flocks may include other species of starlings and sometimes species from other families.
-This sociality is particularly evident in their roosting behaviour; in the nonbreeding season, some roosts can number in the thousands of birds.